Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

-Figure \ref{fig:HPhist} shows the change points concatenated across subjects in a histogram.
-In the first run, there is a peak in the number of change points detected at bin $t = 101:150$ and the peak is sustained for the rest of the run.
-In the second run, the scanning session coincides with the following story line: after the class is left unattended by the teacher, Madam Hooch, Harry chases classmate Draco Malfoy on a broom, having never flown before.
+Figure \ref{fig:hp_cps_density} shows the histograms of the change points concatenated across subjects.
+Given there are only 8 subjects in this study, the histograms are very sensitive to bin size, hence we have overlaid density estimates for each of the four runs.
+In particular, we seek to find density estimates which show concentrated density and thus indicate a general pattern across subjects.
+We see that some of the smoothed peaks coincide with major events in the story.
+In the first run, the smoothed plot shows a peak at time point $t = 139$, which coincides with Draco taking Neville's remembrall, and precedes the first flying lesson for Harry and his classmates.
+The second run coincides with the following story line: after the class is left unattended by the teacher, Madam Hooch, Harry chases classmate Draco Malfoy on a broom, having never flown before.
 Another teacher, Professor McGonagall, spots this mischief and, instead of punishing Harry, offers him a spot as a Seeker on the Gryffindor Quidditch team.
-The change points detected in the $t = 551:600$ bin, coincide with this offer and this time point represents the beginning of Harry's Quidditch playing career, which is a recurring narrative in the book series.
+The density peak for this run is at approximately time point $t = 585$, and coincides with this offer, marking the beginning of Harry's Quidditch playing career, which is an important recurring narrative in the book series.
 In the third run, Harry has accepted a wizard's duel that night with arch-rival Malfoy and is on his way with Ron to meet Malfoy at the trophy room.
-The change points detected peak at $t = 801:850$, which coincides with Hermoine surprising Harry and Ron by catching them, and scolding them for trying to break school rules.
-In the fourth run, the three of Harry, Ron, and Hermoine are almost caught by Argus Filch, the Hogwart's caretaker, and his cat, Mrs. Norris.
-The children scurry away but are spotted by Peeves, a poltergeist at the school.
-He begins shouting that the students are out of bed, which coincides with the first peak seen at times $t = 1051:1100$.
+The change points detected peaks at two time points, where the first at $t = 778$ marks a time point just after Hermoine warns Harry and Ron not to go through with the wizard's duel.
+The second peak, at time point $t = 879$ occurs after Hermoine surprises Harry and Ron by catching them, and scolding them for trying to break school rules.
+In the fourth run, the density peaks noticeably at time point $t = 1233$.
+In this part of the story, the three of Harry, Ron, and Hermoine are almost caught by Argus Filch, the Hogwart's caretaker, and his cat, Mrs. Norris.
 As the children run, they get lost and end up in a forbidden area on the third floor.
-The second peak seen at $t = 1201:1250$ coincides with the children meeting a scary and large three-headed dog.
+The peak seen at $t = 1233$ coincides with the children running after meeting a scary and large three-headed dog.